mrrCarter/ChainTrace/README.md

 [Specify the license under which the project is released]

 ## Team
-- Carter: Project Lead, Python Development
+- Carter: carther@bu.edu
-- Anna: Database and Integration
+- Anna: afinn12@bu.edu
-- Leo: FPGA Development and Integration
+- Leo: leophung@bu.edu
-- Kursat: Advanced FPGA Logic and Pattern Recognition
+- Kursat: kalyamac@bu.edu

 ## Acknowledgements
 [Optional section to acknowledge any support or contributions from people or organizations]